INCF/nineml-python/doc/source/serialization.rst

 Formats
 -------

-There are currently six supported formats for serialization with the NineML Python library: XML_, YAML_, JSON_, HDF5_, `Python Pickle`_ and Python dictionary (the JSON_, YAML_ and `Python Pickle`_ formats are derived from the Python dictionary serializer).
+There are currently five supported formats for serialization with the NineML Python library: XML_, YAML_, JSON_, HDF5_, and Python dictionary (the JSON_ and YAML_ formats are derived from the Python dictionary serializer).
 Noting that the serialization module is written in a modular way that can support additional hierarchical formats if required by deriving the ``BaseSerializer`` and ``BaseUnserializer`` classes.

-Depending on the format used, NineML can be serialized to file, string or standard Python objects (i.e dictionary or pickled dictionary).
+Depending on the format used, NineML can be serialized to file, string or standard Python objects (i.e dictionary).

 +-------------------+------+--------+--------+
 | Format            | File | String | Object |